uspki/policies/certificate-policy.md

 - Include a single DirectoryName in permittedSubtrees specifying c=US

-A decoded example for issuance to the domain and subdomains of .mil by a Subordinate CA would be:-
+A decoded example for issuance to the domain and subdomains of .mil by a Subordinate CA would be:

 > X509v3 Name Constraints:
 >   Permitted: